-The vegetation is dominated by Western Wheatgrass (Agropyron smithii), Green Needlegrass (Stipa viridula), Needleandthread grass (Stipa comata), Blue Grama (Bouteloua gracilis), and native forbs.
+The vegetation is dominated by Western Wheatgrass (Agropyron smithii), Sandberg Bluegrass (Poa sandbergii), Needleandthread grass (Stipa comata), Blue Grama (Bouteloua gracilis), Wyoming Big Sagebrush (Artemisia tridentate), and native forbs.
 Vegetation may be affected by numerous land management activities including livestock grazing, development, wildlife management, or agricultural use.
-The vegetation on this tract is typical of a land throughout the vicinity.
-A search of the Montana Natural Heritage Program database indicates there are no known rare, unique cover types or vegetation on the tract.
+The vegetation on these tracts is typical of a land throughout the vicinity.
+A search of the Montana Natural Heritage Program database indicates there are no known rare, unique cover types or vegetation on the tracts.
 We do not expect direct or cumulative effects would occur to vegetation as a result of the proposal.